 Even if you have a kiln with a digital controller, it’s a very good idea to use pyrometric cones.
 If you are new to firing pottery, you might not know about cones.
 Here is a brief description of what cones are and how they work.

 Cones are small pieces of ceramic material that are made in the shape of a narrow triangle.
 These thin triangular rods of ceramic material are designed to bend at particular temperatures.
 They are used in kilns to measure heatwork.
 Heatwork is a combination of the temperature a kiln reaches, and the amount of time it spent at that temperature.

 There is a range of cones designed to bend at different temperatures.
 For example, some cones will bend at bisque temperatures.
 Other cones will bend at higher stoneware temperatures.
 Cones that bend in different temperature ranges are given different rating numbers.

 Cones range from cone 022 to 14.
 Lower temperature cones have a leading 0.
 So, for example, cone 06 will bend at a lower temperature than cone 6.
-If you want to have a look at the full range of cones and temperatures, check out this chart.

 Why Use Cones?

 A digital controller on a kiln will tell you the temperature the kiln reached.
 But it won’t tell you exactly how much heatwork your pottery has had.
 If you are using a brand new kiln it will probably be working very efficiently.
 If it works efficiently, the kiln will probably reach temperature quite quickly and easily.

 By contrast, a used kiln might be slower and less efficient.
 If you are firing in an older kiln, the pots might be getting more heatwork because it takes the kiln longer to reach temperature.
 Using cones will give you that information and you can adjust your firing schedule accordingly on the next firing.